Jerl92/McPlayer/README.md

 This section describes how to install the plugin and get it working.</br>

-Your can have FFMPEG installed on it, to get compresed track over cellulair network. `apt-get install ffmpeg`</br>
+You can have FFMPEG installed on it, to get compresed track over cellulair network. `apt-get install ffmpeg`</br>
+You can have youtube-dl installed on it, to download and add album playlist. `https://github.com/ytdl-org/youtube-dl/`</br></br>
 1. Upload `chichi` to the `/wp-content/themes/` directory.</br>
 2. Upload `McPlayer-Child-Theme` to the `/wp-content/themes/` directory.</br>
 3. Rename `McPlayer-Child-Theme` to `chichi-child`.</br>